Some people think food shortages will be inevitable in the future. So, what are the solutions? Sky farming is one!

 By Chiara Spagnoli Gabardi

-Vertical Farms have become a frequent topic of discussion in the last few years: statistics say that by the year 2050, nearly 80% of the earth’s population will reside in urban centres; populations will increase by about 3 billion people and about 109 hectares of new land will be needed to grow enough food to feed them all.
+Sky farming has become a frequent topic of discussion in the last few years, since research predicts that by the year 2050, nearly 80% of the earth’s population will reside in urban centres, and populations will increase by about 3 billion people.
+As a result, around 109 hectares of new land will be needed to grow enough food to feed them all.

 The architectural structure of “Live, Share, Grow,” was inspired by the Unitàd’Habitation, the modernist residential housing project located in Marseille, France, designed by Le Corbusier and Nadir Afonso.

 An extra trait of Martella’s vertical farm is represented by the close collaboration with the Children’s Museum in San Diego.
-Through the motto “Think, Play, Create,” it will be possible to educate even the youngest generations on the importance of sustainability.
+Through the motto “Think, Play.
+Create,” it will be possible to educate even the youngest generations on the importance of sustainability.
 There will also be the chance to live the life of an urban farmer through educational tours, and a large convention centre will also attract visitors to the project.